tailwindlabs/tailwindcss/source/docs/controlling-file-size.blade.md

 ### Removing all unused styles

-By default, Tailwind will only remove unused component and utility styles that it itself generates.
+By default, Tailwind will only remove unused utility styles that it itself generates.
 You can conceptually think of it working like this:

 ```css
 @tailwind base;